brunourb/wildfly-10-domain-config/README.md

 In this repo 2 scripts are provided (for master and slaves) to setup automatically a cluster in an out-of-the-box wildfly 10 installation.

+## Why Domain mode in Wildfly?

+There are some advantages in using a cluster:

+- Whenever you deploy on Master, the same war is also deployed in all slaves.
+- Any configuration made on Master via jboss-cli, for example (add a datasource, create a shared cache, log config, etc...) is automatically passed to all slaves.
+- If a slave connects for the first time to a master, it will inherit all the apps deployed and configuration from the master.
+- Depending on the profile that the server-group is running, you can use some features automatically, for example a shared memory cache for all nodes of the cluster with [Infinispan](http://infinispan.org/) is available in HA profile.

+What is not a cluster in Wildfly:

+- If doesn´t offer Load Balancing: All requests go through a entry point and some go master, others to slave1 and others to slave2.
+You have to achieve this with other software, for example [nginx](http://nginx.org/).

 ## Why use TCP and not UDP (Multicasting)?

 For network communication between nodes [JGroups](http://www.jgroups.org/) is used.
 JGroups recommends to use UDP instead of TCP.